 What is your lead time for standard orders?

 General packaging products usually ship within 10 business days of order confirmation unless notified.
-Domestic Custom Print Items have a lead time of five weeks upon approval of the orders.
+Domestic Custom Print Items have a lead time of six weeks upon approval of the orders.
 Overseas Custom Print Items have a lead time of 10-12 weeks.

 Ordering & Account Info